spencerhcheng/holberton-system_engineering-devops/w2/d4/lecture_notes.md

 ## What is Scope?

+A scope is a section in your program where a name binding is considered valid.
+A name binding is when a variable (a name) evaluates to a certain value (the name and the value are bound together).
+If I declare `var myName = 20;`, this binding will only be valid in the scope where I declared it.

+New scopes can be created inside of other scopes.
+An inner scope has access to bindings that were declared in the outer scope, but the outer scope *does not* have access to the bindings declared in its inner scopes.
+If this sounds confusing, read the next three sections, then come back to this section.

 ## The Global Scope

 In both of the main JavaScript environments (browser and node), everything exists